What next for UK travellers in the new Brexit interregnum?

 While all of these competing visions of Brexit continue to command, collectively, the support of a majority of MPs, the theory of Brexit lives - even while they do not, and in many cases cannot, agree on a specific means, or end, for that Brexit to take.
 Hence the current impasse, and the fact that parliament can raise a majority only for delaying Brexit - a move which neither takes it off the table, nor commits them collectively to any specific form of it.

-Even before the latest round of votes in parliament on Thursday 14th March, the Independent had found dozens of cheap deals, both holidays and flights, as providers reacted to the uncertainty to holiday bookers by slashing their rates.
+Even a month ago when we still expected to leave by the end of March, the Independent had found dozens of cheap deals, both holidays and flights, as providers reacted to the uncertainty to holiday bookers by slashing their rates.

 Simon Calder wrote: "Research by The Independent has found thousands of airline tickets to EU destinations available for departures on 29 March itself for less than £13 That figure is significant because it represents the Air Passenger Duty that the airline must pay meaning a loss for the airline as soon as the passenger steps aboard the plane."